 A high percentage of small to medium-sized businesses will look to grow sometime during their life cycle.
-Therefore it is important to know some of the tax requirements that come with growth.
-In this post you will find some important information relevant to tax requirement for a growing business.
+In this post you will find some important information relevant to tax requirements for a growing business.

 Tax Requirements Change as Your Business Changes

 As you build and grow your business, any number of events and activities can trigger new tax requirements.
 Here we show you what you need to consider as you grow your business.

 Moving From a Sole Proprietorship or Partnership to a Corporation

 It’s recommended that you consult with both an accountant and a lawyer when transitioning to an incorporated company.
 Corporations have more comprehensive recordkeeping requirements than proprietorships.